Other valid domestic enrolments

 Confirm that:

-• the learner's occupation is listed on the Immigration New Zealand Green List or within the scope of a sector agreement, and is on the TEC and WDC approved qualifications for the exemptions scheme; and
+• The learner's occupation is listed on the Immigration New Zealand Green List or within the scope of a sector agreement; and

-• the learner is studying a qualification, with it funded by the DQ 3-7 Fund, that is delivered in the work-based mode of delivery.
+• The learner is studying in a programme, funded through the DQ3-7 Fund, and delivered in the work-based mode of delivery.

 A person who is: